 If you want to take it a step further, you can also include your blog content in your email marketing campaigns, or even run ads that lead back to your blog posts.

-We really hope you enjoyed this comprehensive affiliate marketing traffic source guide, and that you now have a much better understanding of the overall scheme of things when it comes to both free traffic sources and paid traffic sources.
+We really hope you enjoyed this comprehensive affiliate marketing traffic source guide, and that you now have a much better understanding of the overall scheme of things when it comes to traffic sources.
 There’s a lot of information in this blog post, so a single read-through might not be enough for everything to sink in.

 Make sure you go over each section in depth at least a couple of times, and put everything you learn to the test to deepen your understanding and knowledge.
 Take your time to understand cold traffic versus warm traffic, and which strategies to use to attract more users to your desired affiliate offer sales pages or website.